madison-schaaff/portfolio/_projects/Cord-Roller-Project.md

 ---

 ### Project Overview
-For my MAE 2250 final project, I designed and engineered a compact cord-management device—later named the **Cord Cubby**—intended to solve the everyday problem of tangled chargers, earbuds, and USB cables.
+For my MAE 2250 final project, I designed and engineered a compact cord-management device — later named the **Cord Cubby** — intended to solve the everyday problem of tangled chargers, earbuds, and USB cables.
 My goal was to create a small, reliable, user-friendly mechanism that could neatly spool a cord into an enclosed housing while remaining durable enough for daily use and portable enough to fit comfortably in a backpack or pocket.

 This project involved the full engineering design cycle: concept generation, rapid prototyping, CAD modeling, mechanical testing, redesign, and fabrication of a functional final product.